ademaldemir/ademaldemir/README.md

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 I’m currently working on something cool :wink:
-- 🌱 I’m currently learning Computer Vision, and Natural Language Processing .
+- 🌱 I’m currently learning Computer Vision, and Natural Language Processing, and Machine Learning things.
 - 💬 Ask me about anything, I am happy to help
 - 📫 How to reach me: ademaldemir@outlook.com